AI Has Agency Now. What This Means for Work (And Workers)

 Echoing the sentiment, Tim believes agents are the most employable in two use cases so far: customer support and sales development.

 “Customer support teams currently face high backlogs, which agentic systems can quickly reduce.
-Sales development leaders see little downside to agentic SDRs, given their hard-to-fulfill quotas of lead generation, booked meetings, and addition to the pipeline,” he explains.
+Sales development leaders see little downside to agentic SDRs, given their hard-to-fulfill quotas of lead generation, booked meetings, and additions to the pipeline,” he explains.

 “In the next 10 years, AI in CX will reduce the cost to serve by an order of magnitude, enabling brands to expand touchpoints with customers in a way that has never been possible.”